 - Formation of corns and calluses at the overlapping of the big toe and second toe

-The diagnosis of a bunion by an orthopedic surgeon includes taking a medical history and performing a physical examination to assess the extent of misalignment and damage to the soft tissues.
+The diagnosis of a bunion by an orthopaedic surgeon includes taking a medical history and performing a physical examination to assess the extent of misalignment and damage to the soft tissues.
 Your doctor may order X-rays to help determine the extent of damage and deformity of the toe joints.

 Treatment of Bunions